rlite/rlite/README.md

 ### 6.5.
 Normal IPC Process

-A normal IPC Process can be manually configured with an address unique in its DIF.
+A normal IPC Process can be configured with local parameters, flavours and policies.
-This step is not necessary, since a simple default policy for distributed address allocation is already available.
-To deactivate automatic address allocation, you need to set the **manual** policy for the **addralloc** component using **rlite-ctl** program, and configure addresses manually like in the following example:

-    $ sudo rlite-ctl dif-policy-mod n.DIF adddress-allocator manual
-    $ sudo rlite-ctl ipcp-config normal1.IPCP address 7382

-where a normal IPCP called normal1.IPCP is given the address 7382 to be used in its DIF.
+Local parameters only affect the behaviour of a local IPCP.
+Flavours define the data transfer constants that the IPCP is using within its DIF, and must agree with the data transfer constants of the other (remote) IPCPs in the same DIF.
+Policies define the variable behaviours of each IPCP component, and they are normally set consistently (or disseminated through enrollment) across all the IPCPs in a DIF.

+#### 6.5.1.
+IPCP local parameters

-The following table contains the parameters of a normal IPCP that can be modified using the `ipcp-config` command:
+The following table contains the local parameters of a normal IPCP, which can be modified using the `ipcp-config` command:

 | Parameter name  | Description                       |
 | --------------- |-----------------------------------|